opendatahub-io/distributed-workloads/examples/stable-diffusion-dreambooth/README.md

 ## Introduction

-This example demostrate how to fine tune Stable Diffusion with DreamBooth and Ray Train using OpenShift AI.
+This example demonstrate how to fine tune Stable Diffusion with DreamBooth and Ray Train using OpenShift AI.

 ## Credits